Alissar Caracalla

 Alissar Abdel-Halim Caracalla is a Lebanese dance instructor, choreographer and art director.
 She is the founder and director of the Orientalist Dance Company and CDS, the Caracalla School of Dance, which is simply known as "Studio Caracalla: L'art de la Danse."

 Caracalla is the daughter of Abdel-Halim Caracalla the founder of the Caracalla Dance Theatre.

 Biography

-Alissar Abdel-Halim Caracalla was born 1974 on February 26 in Lebanon.
+Caracalla was born 1974 on February 26 in Lebanon.
 Her father, Abdel-Halim Caracalla a Shiite Muslim from Baalbek, married her mother, a Christian from Zahle, in a church.
-She spent the duration of the Lebanese civil war growing up in London.
+She spent the duration of the Lebanese Civil War growing up in London.

 At the age of 18, she moved to the United States.

 Education

 She received her BA in International Communications and Choreography from Loyola Marymount University in Los Angeles and her master's degree in Fine Arts in Dance Theory and Choreography at UCLA.

 Career

 In 2005, she choreographed the dance sequels in Philippe Aractingi's feature film, Bosta.

 In 2011, she joined forces with Kunhadi to raise road safety awareness in Lebanon and became one of their four ambassadors for the Decade of Action for Road Safety 2011–2020 in Lebanon.
-Additionally, she was the dance instructor and choreographer in the highly popular, reality TV show, Star Academy.
+Additionally, she was the dance instructor and choreographer in the reality TV show Star Academy Lebanon.